-reaffirms its role as the leading operator in Modular Reactor (SMR) technology, in particular, will be able to meet the needs of energy-intensive districts and areas in a versatile and efficient manner, thanks to the possibility and energy transition technologies, Edison of both electrical and thermal applications, factor to 50 grams per kWh, while reducing specific expertise of Ansaldo Energia, Ansaldo Nucleare and EDF, with which it signed a Letter of Intent during the year for the de-Edison believes in next-generation nuclear velopment of new nuclear power in Europe technology that guarantees programmable, and to promote its deployment, eventually
+Edison believes in next-generation nuclear velopment of new nuclear power in Europe technology that guarantees programmable, and to promote its deployment, eventually presenting its ambitions for 2040, where it low-emission electricity production.
+Small reaffirms its role as the leading operator in Modular Reactor (SMR) technology, in particular, will be able to meet the needs of energy-intensive districts and areas in a versatile and efficient manner, thanks to the possibility and energy transition technologies, Edison of both electrical and thermal applications, pursues a trajectory of progressive decar- guaranteeing a reduced environmental imble production.
+Technologies to decarbonise bonisation of its electricity generation mix pact and limited land consumption compared with the ambition of reaching 90% decar- to traditional technologies.
+Edison's goal is bonised electricity production by 2040, sig- to launch two 340 MW SMRs, to be built benificantly lowering its specific CO2 emissions tween 2030 and 2040, also by leveraging the factor to 50 grams per kWh, while reducing specific expertise of Ansaldo Energia, Ansaldo Nucleare and EDF, with which it signed a Letter of Intent during the year for the dealso in Italy.

-62 | 2023 CONSOLIDATED NON-FINANCIAL DISCLOSURE 2023 CONSOLIDATED NON-FINANCIAL DISCLOSURE | 63 of 780 MW and an energy efficiency of over 60%, the highest offered by technology today, capable of ensuring a reduction in specific emissions of nitrogen oxides of up to 70% and $\rm CO_2$ emissions of up to 30% compared to the average of the current Italian thermoelectric park.
+of 780 MW and an energy efficiency of over 60%, the highest offered by technology today, capable of ensuring a reduction in specific emissions of nitrogen oxides of up to 70% and CO_2 emissions of up to 30% compared to the average of the current Italian thermoelectric park.
 Edison's new combined cycle consists of a 515 MW, class H turbine from Ansaldo Energia, technologically ready for the use of hydrogen up to 50% blended with natural gas.